 Research Matters, hosted by the Graduate School, is a live event, featuring short talks by graduate students and other scholars from the Brown community on “Why my research matters”.
-The brief talks aimed at a general audience showcase exceptional graduate student scholarship and celebrate discoveries and ideas which contribute to the academic excellence and innovation that make Brown unique and bold.
+These brief talks showcase exceptional graduate student scholarship and celebrate their discoveries and ideas.

 - Nomination.
 Faculty, staff, and students are invited to nominate a graduate student with a compelling research story to tell.
 Graduate students may also self-nominate.
-Nominations for the 2017 event are due by September 11.
-Nominate.
+Nominations for the Research Matters 2020 event are due by February 7, 2020.

 - Final selections.
-Those selected to speak at the live event are expected to attend a number of training, practice, and mentoring sessions, including a rehearsal scheduled in November the day before the main event.
+Those selected to speak at the live event are expected to attend a number of training, practice and mentoring sessions, including a rehearsal scheduled for April 21, 2020, the day before the main event.

-- The Main Event.
-The live event is planned for November 2017 (date to be announced soon).
-The event will also be taped.
-The talks will be featured on the Graduate School website.
+- Research Matters 2020.
+The live event is planned for April 22, 2020.
+All talks will be video recorded and will be featured on the Graduate School website.

 Learn more about students’ experiences participating in Research Matters.